lunchin/optimizely-cloud-extensions/README.md

 ### Taxonomy

 This feature allows you to crate taxonomy content which you can use to implement categories, tags, etc to search and filter content.
-Since it is standard content will work in both Optimziey Graph as well as Search and Navigation.
-This just sets up a base abtract content type, you will need to create your own to use.
+Since it is standard content will work in both Optimizely Graph as well as Search and Navigation.
+This just sets up a base abstract content type, you will need to create your own to use.

 ![Taxonomy](./features/Taxonomy.png)